drschwabe/Dice_Haxe/README.md

 ### Compile info ###

-This script is coded in Haxe and targets Neko (a language with a  lightweight VM that makes it easy to make command line apps with Haxe).
+This script is coded in Haxe and targets Neko (a language with a  lightweight VM; easy for making command line apps with Haxe).

 Install **[Haxe](http://haxe.org/download)**<br />(including Neko)<br /><br />